ThD, Graduate Theological Union

 BD, MTh, Maryknoll Seminary;

 In the period I teach about, philosophers and theologians were not inhabitants of university departments and the interface between what now are distinct disciplines was quite lively.
 I am a “big picture” kind of teacher and I try to help students identify key questions that recur rather than getting lost in the details of a particular answer.
 I hope to instill in my students an appreciation of the shared existential concerns of Hellenistic Christians, Jews and Pagans.
 I encourage my students to put their energy into reading primary texts and to learn the important skill of transcultural interpretation.

 I will say what every teacher says: I learn from my students.
 That is why teaching is a joy for me.
-This is my fortieth year at DSPT and my students keep me intellectually young and make me want to develop as a scholar and as a teacher.
-DSPT has changed over those forty years from a primarily clerical school to the point that today lay students pursuing MA degrees are a majority of an intellectually stimulating student population.
+I have been teaching at DSPT for over 40 years and my students keep me intellectually young and make me want to develop as a scholar and as a teacher.
+DSPT has changed over this time from a primarily clerical school to the point that today lay students pursuing MA degrees are a majority of an intellectually stimulating student population.